-Two wet caves are within the boundaries of Haʻena State Park.
-The first, Waikapalaʻe Wet Cave , is on the opposite side of the street,...
+Two wet caves lie within the boundaries of Haʻena State Park.
+Formed by the constant pounding of waves many years ago, themassive cavern...

-Perhaps the most memorable North Shore sunsets happen at this spiritual place, from where the first Hawaiians to practice hula came.
-It...
+Memorable North Shore sunsets happen at this spiritual spot, where ancient Hawaiians came to practice hula.
+In summer, the beach offers...

-The roaring surf worked as a teacher to those who first practiced the spiritual art of hula, chanting and testing their skill against...
+The roaring surf was a teacher to those who first practiced the spiritual art of hula, chanting and testing their skills against...

-A taste of the Mediterranean literally on the Pacific (if the windows weren’t there you’d get ocean mist on your face), this fish out of...
+A taste of the Mediterranean literally on the Pacific (if the windows weren’t there, you’d get salty ocean mist on your face), this fish...

 5-8291 Kuhio Hwy · interesting places nearby